What is PINC?

 PINC (Promoting Inclusivity in Computing) is a program intended for Biology and Chemistry majors (but all majors are welcomed) to learn about computer science.
 The program consists of a series of 5 Computer Science classes for non-CS majors (15 units total) taken over four semesters.
 If you complete all 5 classes successfully, you will earn a minor in Computing Applications.
 The courses include CSc 306 (Computing and App Design for Biologists), CSc 220 (Data Structures and Algorithms), CSc 307 (Web and Databases for Biologists), and CSc 690 (Two special topic courses, lectures, and independent research project).
 Students take classes with other biology and chemistry students and are mentored by CS grad students and Biology faculty.
 No prior computer science background needed.

-Register now for Spring 2020 PINC courses!
+Register now for Summer and Fall 2020 PINC courses!

 The promotion video above was made by Niquo Ceberio with the help of Jhony Zavaleta who both took CSC 306 in the fall of 2018.